oiuy88/blog/docs/index.md

 **Monreale Cathedral - [Wikimedia](https://upload.wikimedia.org/wikipedia/commons/0/0a/Sicilia_Monreale4_tango7174.jpg)**

 **22 May 2017**
 Who owns land is one of England’s most closely-guarded secrets.
 This map is a first attempt to display major landowners in England, combining public data with Freedom of Information requests.
-To follow the investigation and help us fill in the gaps, visit the Who Owns England? blog.
 **Guy Shrubsole and Anna Powell-Smith - [Who owns England?](https://map.whoownsengland.org/)**

 **22 May 2017**